After You Arrive

 - Email your family and let your family know that you have arrived safely.
 Still have questions?
 Email: firstname.lastname@example.org

-It is very important that you register with our office & do TWO things.
+It is very important that you register with our office & do TWO things to complete this process.

 - Join our Discussion Group and discover what awaits in each building on the St. John's campus.
-Date and time TBD in the IO Social Room, 1000H Corte Real (MUN Map).
+Date and time TBD in the IO Social Room, Coughlan College (CL2012).

 - Undergraduate Orientation Information